mkhanal1/aws-remediation/Readme.md

 ## Usage

-#### Get started and deploy this into my AWS account
+#### Get started and deploy this into your AWS account
-You can launch this CloudFormation stack in the US East 1 (North Virginia) Region in your account:
+You can launch this CloudFormation stack in the US East 1 (North Virginia) Region in your account [![Launch Stack](https://cdn.rawgit.com/buildkite/cloudformation-launch-stack-button-svg/master/launch-stack.svg)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=QualysRemediation&templateURL=https://s3.amazonaws.com/my-great-stack.json)
-[![Launch Stack](https://cdn.rawgit.com/buildkite/cloudformation-launch-stack-button-svg/master/launch-stack.svg)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=QualysRemediation&templateURL=https://s3.amazonaws.com/my-great-stack.json)

 It needs following input parameters:( An example file enlisting parameters is [here](/Config/parameters.yml).)